zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerssignal/index.md

 Below is an image of an experiment I ran at the [St. Felix Center](http://stfelixcentre.ca/).
 It's an internet button that sends me an email when the staff run out of [chalmers cards](https://zachdonsky.xyz/ChalmersCards).

-It works well too!
-The shelter staff tell me they get a kick out of pressing a button to have me show up a few hours later.
+It worked well too!
+The shelter staff told me they got a kick out of pressing a button to have me show up a few hours later.

 </article>